Chronic wasting disease: Quebec farm outbreak

 The MFFP ministry in Quebec practiced 9500 tests in the period between 2007 and autumn 2018 before they detected a seropositive case in September 2018.

 The September 2018 discovery of CWD on a managed operation in Grenville-sur-la-Rouge Quebec prompted a wholesale slaughter of 3500 animals in two months before the enterprise shut down permanently.
 The CFIA ordered the cull, as well as the decontamination of 25 cm of soil in certain places on the 400 ha operation.
 Post-discovery, each animal was tested for CWD by the CFIA before it was released onto the market.
 Other Quebec producers lamented the glut of supply.
-A 400 km quarantine area was declared, in which all hunting and trapping activities were banned.
+A 400 km2 quarantine area was declared, in which all hunting and trapping activities were banned.
 The government slaughtered hundreds of wild animals over a two-month period.
 The routine cull for market was between 70 and 100 animals per week.
 When the producer was forced to close, the weekly slaughter neared 500 animals per week.
 One year later, 750 wild specimens had been culled in the 45 km-radius "enhanced monitoring area", and none tested positive for CWD.

 It came to light in August 2019 that prior to 2014 in Canada, all animals on CWD-infected farms were buried or incinerated.
 Since 2014, however, the CFIA has allowed animals from CWD-infected farms to enter the food chain because there is "no national requirement to have animals tested for the disease".
 From one CWD-infected herd in Alberta, 131 elk were sold for human consumption.

 For the fall 2019 hunting season in western Quebec, the provincial ministry relaxed the rules for the annual white-tailed deer (WTD) hunt, in an effort to curb the spread of CWD.
 Any WTD can be hunted with any weapon in certain municipalities in the Outaouais valley and the Laurentides.
 The MFFP hopes thereby to receive more samples to test for CWD.
 The quarantine around Grenville was still in place, and the ministry specifically prohibited (only) the "removal" from the quarantine "enhanced monitoring area" zone of "the head, more specifically any part of the brain, the eyes, the retropharyngeal lymph nodes and the tonsils, any part of the spinal column, the internal organs (including the liver and the heart), and the testicles."